-Students should be advised that the significant NEA (coursework) element of the subject means that students must be self motivated, independent learners and are expected to put in significant effort outside of lesson time to be successful.
-The new specifications place a large emphasis on Science and Maths within the course.
+As outlined below, the course is divided into a coursework element and theory exam.
+Students should be advised that the significant NEA (coursework) element of the subject means that students must be self-motivated, independent learners and are expected to put in significant effort outside of lesson time to be successful.
+The new specification also places a large emphasis on Science and Maths within the course.